PrashanthAdurugatla/spring-rest-api/README.md

-# springMVC-rest-api
+# spring-restful-api

-Create a simple Spring MVC rest-api example using Maven and Annotations
+Created a Spring restful-api example using Maven and Annotations